The Mistress of the Copper Mountain

-The Mistress of the Copper Mountain became a well known character from her appearance in Pavel Bazhov's collection of the Ural Mountains folktales (also known as skaz) called The Malachite Box.
+The Mistress of the Copper Mountain became a well known character from her appearance in Pavel Bazhov's collection of Ural Mountains folktales (also known as skaz) under the title The Malachite Box.
 The Mistress appears in the third skaz, "The Mistress of the Copper Mountain", and in 9 other stories from the collection, including "The Stone Flower", "The Manager's Boot-Soles", and "Sochen and His Stones".

 Characteristics

-The Mistress of the Copper Mountain has the appearance of an extremely beautiful young woman with green eyes.
+The Mistress of the Copper Mountain has the appearance of an extremely beautiful young woman with green eyes (or sometimes a mature woman, though unmarried, as indicated by her unscarved hair).
 Some of her more distinctive features include dark braided hair, ribbons from thin tinkling copper, and a gown that is made from malachite.
 She wears a diadem decorated with malachite and precious stones.
+The mistress can appear as a lizard herself, sometimes wearing a crown, and has the mountain lizards under her command.
+She may also assume the form of a snake, though the giant snake master is also familiarly embodied by Poloz (cf. the tale "The Great Snake").

 As a mountain spirit, she is the protector and owner of hidden underground riches.
-She is said to be always surrounded by her servants, small lizards, which can be green, blue, golden or luminous.
-The Mistress can appear as a lizard herself.
-According to the legends, a person who sees the Mistress comes under her spell.
-She shows kindness to good people and skilled craftsmen, helping them to find jewels and gold, but if her conditions aren't met, the person loses all his luck, skill and can even die.
-She could permit or prevent the mining in certain places, give or take wealth.
+She is said to be always surrounded by her servants, small lizards, which can be green, of various hues of blue, golden-speckled, glittering like mica, or patterned.
+According to legend, a person who sees the Mistress comes under her spell.
+She shows kindness to good people and skilled craftsmen, helping them to find jewels and gold, but if her conditions aren't met, the person loses all his luck and skill, and can even die.
+She could permit or prevent mining in certain places, give or take wealth, and sometimes employs lizards under her control as her minions to conduct her work.
+Thus miners for malachite considered their finds to be owing to her blessing, and if they suffered a streak over time not finding any, they suspected they have incurred their wrath.
+In the Urals it was assumed she only favored those people who were good, honest, and hard-working, or workers who are brave and freedom-loving, tending to be hostile to the aristocracy.

 The sacral being, the Mistress was surrounded by rituals and taboos, e.g. women did not come down in the mine, because it was the Mistress's domain, and young men seeking her patronage did not marry.
 The violation of the taboos was supposed to bring a harsh punishment.
 Children were taught not to shout and quarrel next to the stones, and to keep quiet in the mines, because, according to popular belief, the Maid disliked loud noises.
 Her distinguishing attributes were lizards, copper and malachite.